Could a new medication aimed at weaning patients off opioids hold promise?

-Kerry Fehr-Snyder is an award-winning journalist with more than 30 years of print experience, including an emphasis in science and medical reporting.
+Kerry Fehr-Snyder is an award-winning journalist with more than 30 years of print experience and an emphasis on science and medical reporting.

-During her long reporting career at the Arizona Republic, she mentored and edited younger journalists.
-She also wrote and designed the monthly medical marijuana newsletter for the Arizona Department of Health Services and its 70,000-plus certified cardholders.
+During her long reporting career at The Arizona Republic, she mentored and edited younger journalists.
+Later, she wrote and designed the monthly medical-marijuana newsletter for the Arizona Department of Health Services and its 70,000-plus certified cardholders.

 Most recently, she was the associate editor for the San Tan Sun News, a community newspaper in south Chandler that is produced by Times Media.
-While there, she edited freelance stories, assigned news stories and features, while also editing the Scottsdale Airpark News and other Times' publications.
+While there, she edited freelance stories and assigned news stories and features, while also editing the Scottsdale Airpark News and other Times' publications.

 Fehr-Snyder is a near-native of Tempe, where she earned degrees in journalism and economics from Arizona State University.